-- Establishing a rider registration fee to charge and collect from families (principally used to subsidize the above mentioned program fee – rider registration fees generally range from $150 to $250 per rider)
+- Establishing a rider registration fee to charge and collect from families (principally used to fund the above mentioned program fee – rider registration fees generally range from $150 to $250 per rider)

 - Recruiting and registering local riders and volunteer spotters (2 spotters per rider)

-- Planning and administering the daily iCan Bike program check-in process, providing name-tags, t-shirts and recognition awards to riders and volunteers
+- Planning and administering the daily check-in process, providing name-tags, t-shirts and recognition awards to riders and volunteers

-Getting up to speed on becoming an iCan Bike Host:
+Getting up to speed on becoming an iCan Bike Camp Host:

 - Download and read our Bike Camp Host Overview